ciokan/infoip-geoip-integrations/README.md

 This simple plugin connects to the [infoip](https://www.infoip.io) API and retrieves the geoip information for the current request/visitor.
 It works based on view decorators and not middleware to prevent slowing down your application with unnecessary data.

 The plugin uses an external API which is battle-tested and enterprise-ready to satisfy any number of requests.
 Our database is refreshed every single day in order to respond with up-to-date information.
 The API offers `1000` free requests every day with a rate-limiter set at `1rps` (one request per second).
-If you find that to be too restrictive please consider subscribing to a premium plan: [premim plans](https://www.infoip.io/pricing)
+If you find that to be too restrictive please consider subscribing to a [premium plan](https://www.infoip.io/pricing)

 ### Supported frameworks
 1. Django